Chibiania/project2/README.md

 - go to [Book2Adapt](https://book2adapt.herokuapp.com/) to view application or go to the [github repo] (https://github.com/Chibiania/project2) to look at the code

 #### Unsolved problems
-- can't get the date of release for adaptation to change to white
+- can't get the default text color for date of release on adaptation show page to change to white